 If not, then start building it now.
 Remember, although crisis events are unpredictable, they are not unexpected.

 Greg Jarboe is the president and co-founder of SEO-PR, a search engine optimization and public relations firm.
 He covers news search, blog search and PR correspondent for the Search Engine Watch Blog.
 Greg is one of the 25 successful online marketing gurus interviewed by Michael Miller for the new book, Online Marketing Heroes.

-We report the top search marketing news daily at the Search Engine Watch Blog.
+We report the top search marketing news daily at Search Engine Watch.
 You'll find more news from around the Web below.